Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane

-In Fig.~\ref{fig:eval_const:runtime800}, the runtime continues to grow after the initial 16 steps (max: \SI{146.83}{\second} for \(n_\text{ub}\)=50; \SI{307.72}{\second} for \(n_\text{ub}\)=100).
-This behavior can be explained with Fig.~\ref{fig:eval_const:rejects800}.
-Fig.~\ref{fig:eval_const:rejects800} is a scatter plot of the number of \enquote{rejected} new flows for the scenarios with 800 flows, i.e., we plot for each scenario how many new flows the planner did not admit in new traffic plan.
-As discussed in Sec.~\ref{sec:constructingcg:adding_candidates}, the planner adds more candidates for active flows after the first pass over the \(\phi\)-\(\pi\)-space if flows from the previous request had to be rejected.
-This feedback loop causes the planner to grow the conflict graph more aggressively.
-The effects of varying how many additional candidates the planner can add at most to the conflict graph for each can also be observed: if the planner may add up to 100 additional candidates per flow it can admit more new flows, but in turn we observe generally longer runtimes.
-In the scenarios with 800 flows the planner rejected on average 0.84 (0.23) flows per request after the initialization steps for \(n_\text{ub}=50\) (\(n_\text{ub}=100\)) per step.
+In Fig.~\ref{fig:eval_const:runtime800}, the runtimes for the bigger scenarios with \(\approx\)800 active flows are depicted.
+Here, the runtime continues to grow after the 16 initialization rounds (max: \SI{146.83}{\second} for \(n_\text{ub}\)=50; \SI{307.72}{\second} for \(n_\text{ub}\)=100).
+This behavior can be explained with Fig.~\ref{fig:eval_const:rejects800} where we plot for each scenario how many new flows the planner rejected in each round.
+As discussed in Sec.~\ref{sec:constructingcg:adding_candidates}, after the first pass over the \(\phi\)-\(\pi\)-space the planner adds more candidates for \emph{active flows} if flows from the previous request had to be rejected.
+This means, we actually observe the desired expansion of the solution-space since we have to fit \(\approx\)300 more flows in the same network as for the smaller scenarios, This causes the planner to grow the conflict graph more aggressively---resulting in longer runtimes per round.

+The effects of varying \(n_\text{ub}\) can also be observed: if the planner may add up to 100 additional candidates per flow, it can admit more new flows, but generally takes longer: In the scenarios with 800 flows the planner rejected on average 0.84 (0.23) flows per request set after the initialization rounds for \(n_\text{ub}=50\) (\(n_\text{ub}=100\)) per round.